ncatlab/nlab-content/pages/3/3/0/7/27033/content.md

 =--
 =--

 \tableofcontents

 +-- {: .standout}
 This page is currently under heavy revision.
-There are many errors on this page that need to be fixed.
+There remain errors that need to be fixed.
 =--

 ## Definition